Information Note – Treated Articles

 Yes, you can submit a modern data package that was submitted for registration in other jurisdictions, along with all applicable Canadian forms required for registration.
 The PMRA encourages registrants to submit recent foreign reviews (for example, United States Environmental Protection Agency or European Union) with their data package, which can be taken into consideration during the PMRA's evaluation, and may represent sufficient evidence to support decision making in Canada.

-While the Canadian and American regulatory approaches are closely aligned, we continue to explore opportunities to bridge regulatory differences.
-For example, the PMRA published Value Guidelines for New Antimicrobial Pest Control Products and Label Amendments, which provide a weight of evidence approach for value, from both efficacy and benefits information.
+The Canadian and American regulatory approaches are closely aligned.
+For example, the PMRA published Value Guidelines for New Antimicrobial Pest Control Products and Label Amendments, which provide a weight of evidence approach for value, taking into account both efficacy and benefits information.

 Are there restrictions on what claims can be made on the label?